Effective: 4/10/26

 4.1 Child Exploitation, Public Performance and Media Involvement

 The Children’s Division (CD) prohibits the exploitation of children and supports a child’s right to privacy.
-The Court’s permission is required for ages 17 and under any time a child’s name or picture is used for public performance and media involvement.
-At age 18 and over youth may sign their own media releases.
+The Court’s permission is required for those under 21 years of age any time a child’s name or picture is used for public performance and media involvement.
 Public performance includes the following examples, agency fundraising, agency public relations events, speaker’s bureau, residential Open Houses and tours, etc. Media involvement includes, but is not limited to, television, radio, the Internet, newspaper, magazines, or in any agency newsletter, brochure, flyer, video, or any other form of media.

-4.1.1 Request for Public Performance and Media Involvement 17 and Under
+4.1.1 Request for Public Performance and Media Involvement Under 21 Years of Age

 Any agency wishing to use the name or photograph of a child in Children’s Division care and custody must contact the Children Service Worker at least two (2) weeks prior to the scheduled event.